 - 1. Charter schools should identify students needing HHB services using regular DCSD HHB Department protocols. - 2.
 DCSD HHB Department confirms the HHB services delivered to students are required and are outside the regular school day AND, in a traditional school, would be paid for by the District directly to a DCSD employee using a standard agreement for such services, if any. - 3.
-DCSD HHB Department will complete page 2 in the Charter Extra Activity packet, scan/email form (along with any additional documents) to the charter school Principal. - 4.
 The charter school will select the charter employee who will deliver HHB services.
-The charter school employee will complete the required DCSD HHB Department forms (HHB Teacher Application, Contract, etc.). - 5.
-The charter school Office Manager/Principal will complete page 3 of the form, scan/email pages 2 and 3, (including any additional forms required by the DCSD HHB Department) to the issuing DCSD HHB Department with a copy to the Charter Schools, School Governance and Flexibility (CSSGF) Department. - 6.
-The charter Office Manager/Principal will complete the top portion of page 4 and share the timesheet with the charter employee. - 7.
-The charter employee will enter the dates/times for services rendered on page 4 of this form. - 8.
+The charter school employee will complete the required DCSD HHB Department forms (HHB Teacher Application, Contract, etc.). - 4.
+As services are rendered, the HHB Teacher will complete the Charter School Hospital Homebound Service Time Log. - 5.
+The Charter School Hospital Homebound Service Time Log is submitted to Dekalbhhb@dekalbschoolsga.org and the student's school's attendance administrator every Monday morning before Noon. - 6.
 On a date determined by the charter school, the charter employee will turn in their completed timesheets (including any additional forms required by the DCSD HHB Department) to their Office Manager/Principal per their own organizational guidelines.
-The charter Office Manager/Principal will complete the Amount Payable section on Page 4. - 9.
-On the fifth (5th) of each month the charter Office Manager/Principal will scan/email the completed timesheet (page 4), including any additional forms required by the HHB Department to the HHB Coordinator. - 10.
+The charter Office Manager/Principal will complete the Amount Payable section on Page 4. - 7.
+The charter Office Manager/Principal will scan/email the completed timesheet, including any additional forms required by the HHB Department to the HHB Coordinator on the following dates: 9/15; 12/15; 3/15; and 6/15. - 8.
 The HHB Department will review the documents for accuracy.
 If accurate, the HHB Coordinator or designee will sign the timesheet.
-If the Amount Payable is not accurate, the HHB Department should indicate the correct amount on the timesheet
+If the Amount Payable is not accurate, the HHB Department should indicate the correct amount on the timesheet, initial the correction, sign the corrected timesheet, email a corrected scanned version to the charter school, and continue with Step 11. - 9.
+The HHB Department will use the appropriate program charge code to enter a requisition into the DCSD financial system on behalf of the Charter School (vendor). - 10.
+Accounts Payable will issue a check made out to the charter school (vendor) using the information on page 3.

-- (page 4), initial the correction, sign the corrected timesheet (page 4), email a corrected scanned version to the charter school, and continue with Step 11. - 11.
-The HHB Department will use the appropriate program charge code to enter a requisition into the DCSD financial system on behalf of the Charter School (vendor).
-The supporting Invoice will be pages 2, 3 and 4 (completed timesheet). - 12.
-Accounts Payable will issue a check made out to the charter school (vendor) using the information on page 3. - 13.
-The charter school will issue payment to the charter employee per the Confirmed Payment form following their internal protocols. - 14.
+- 11. The charter school will issue payment to the charter employee per the Confirmed Payment form following their internal protocols. - 12.
 All documentation should be saved by the charter school, DCSD HHB Department, Accounts Payable and CCSGF Department per normal protocols.